PolyhedralDev/TerraDocs/docs/config/development/feature-from-scratch/index.rst

             type: CONSTANT
           structures: oak_tree

-    The ``structures`` sub-configuration consists of a structure or list of structures for the feature config to select from to generate in the world.
+    The ``structures`` parent key consists of the nested :ref:`parameters <parameters>` ``structures.structures`` and  ``structures.distribution``.

+    ``structures.structures`` determines the structure or :doc:`weighted list </config/documentation/objects/WeightedList>`
+    of structures to select from upon feature generation in the world.

+    ``structures.distribution`` determines the :doc:`distributor </config/documentation/objects/Distributor>`
-    It also consists of a distributor type to influence the structure selection.
+    type that influences the structure selection results.

 .. tip::

-    Features can select from a list of structures with a distribution type to guide the structure selection as shown below:
+    Features can select from a :doc:`weighted list </config/documentation/objects/WeightedList>` of structures with a :doc:`noise sampler </config/documentation/objects/NoiseSampler>`
+    to guide the structure selection as shown below.

     .. code-block:: yaml
         :caption: feature.yml